TykTechnologies/tyk-k8s-bootstrap/README.md

 a clean uninstallation of the helm charts)
 b.
 Also detects and deletes an existing tyk-operator-secret on helm charts uninstallation

+Required RBAC roles for the app to work inside the k8s cluster:
+- delete
+- list

 Useful debug/test tips/commands: